screen-share/element-capture/questionnaire.md

 Not applicable.

-### 2.Does this specification have both "Security Considerations" and "Privacy Considerations" sections?
+### 2.15.
+Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

 Yes.